MysticShadow427/MysticShadow427/README.md

 🌱 I’m currently exploring the world of <b>IoT</b> and <b>Networking</b>.I love to work at horizon where hardware and software meets.I am passionate to learn continuosly and deploy projects.

-My 3 projects till now->Arduino Alarming System,Arduino RPi Intercom Project and AWS IoT Shipment Tracker.
+My projects till now->Arduino Alarming System,Arduino RPi Intercom Project, AWS IoT Shipment Tracker and e-LED (web arduino).

 I am also currently working on <b>Website for controlling Arduino functionalities</b> using <i>NodeJs</i>.